ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/code/model/README.md

   - contains functions for training a model and saving the model and model parameters
   - contains a function for windowing data used for training and for predictions

+**Note:** comprehensive error handling was not implemented with these functions and there is minimal unit testing.
+More complete error handling and unit tests should be added in the future.

 ## Scripts

 The following files  are scripts that call the functions noted in the list above.
 These would be run on a timed basis within the model framework: